 - Johnson & Johnson/Janssen-Cilag COVID Vaccine.

 Seven days must have passed since the final dose of vaccine in a course of immunisation.
 Mixed doses count towards being fully vaccinated as long as all vaccines are approved or recognised by the TGA.
-Doses of Sinopharm BBIBP-CorV only count towards being fully vaccinated if the traveller is under 60 years of age on arrival in Australia.
 See the additional guidance on Sinopharm and Sputnik brand names below.

-Travellers who have not been vaccinated with the above doses or schedule do not meet Australia’s definition of fully vaccinated.
+Travellers who have not been vaccinated with the above doses or schedule do not meet Australia’s definition of fully vaccinated against COVID-19 for the purposes of travel into Australia.

 All children aged under 12 years and three months count as fully vaccinated for travel purposes.
 Special arrangements apply for certain returning Australian children aged 12-17 years who are not fully vaccinated.